Nutanix-APJ/NHT/Volumes/volumes.rst

 ++++++++++++++++++++++++++++++++++++++++

 1. Navigate to VM Dashboard
-2. Select the Server2012R2-Dev VM and Click Update
+2. Select the Windows VM and Click Update
 3. Scroll Down and Make note of the Disks currently attached to VM

 .. figure:: images/19.png